 If you want to eat at a particular restaurant, it is advisable to book a table as most are very busy right into the late evening, even out of season.
 We have found that there tends to be two groups of diners at the restaurants.
 Often the tourists or English residents go to the restaurants when they open at around 7pm, whilst the locals often don't arrive until after 9pm.

 - The "Cavall Verd" (96-597-7345) can be seen from the villa as it is high up on the hillside on the opposite side of the town, and has amazing views back down over Orba and on out to Denia, Javea and the sea - do try to get a window seat.
-This restaurant has recently re-opened and can be found by taking the Fontilles road out of Orba, and following it on up the hill until you see the restaurant signposted between the villages of Campell and Fleix - the side road up to the restaurant is just after a long left hand bend.
-This highly recommended restaurant is open at lunch times only, offers a "Menu del Dia" on Tuesday to Friday, and is closed on Mondays.
-Sunday lunchtime is the best time to go for a genuine Spanish Paella.
+The Cavall Verd is found by taking the Fontilles road out of Orba, and following it on up the hill until you see the restaurant signposted between the villages of Campell and Fleix - the side road up to the restaurant is just after a long left hand bend.

 - Even further up the hill at around 1,800 feet above sea level, and just past the village of Benimaurell, is the modern "Alahuar Hotel" (96-558-3397).
 Again the views are stunning, and our impression is that it is a particularly "Spanish" place to eat.
 Slightly more expensive, but the food is very well prepared and presented.
 One word of warning, this is possibly not a good place to head for if you don't like mountain roads.

-- Recently a new restaurant has opened even further up the hill called the "Venta El Collao" (69-601-2352).
-The menu is not extensive but it is worth the trip for the different scenery as you are on the slopes of a largely uninhabited valley with amazing views of the surrounding mountains.
-This restaurant is also becoming popular with the more energetic walkers, but for drivers it is signposted from the Alahuar Hotel.
+- The "Venta del Collao" (649-590-538) is even further up the hill, and is probably only suitable for those who are not bothered by challenging mountain roads.
+If you are feeling brave the scenery is outstanding as you are on the slopes of a largely uninhabited valley with amazing views of the surrounding mountains.
+This restaurant is also becoming popular with the more energetic walkers, but for drivers it is signposted from Benimaurell, and is around 3km beyond the village.

 - Another restaurant high up in the mountains is "Coll de Rates" (96-644-5604), a German run restaurant serving a wide variety of food seven days a week.
 From the village of Parcent follow the road towards Tarbena up into the hills.
 You won't want to miss the views, so go on a clear day and ideally one that isn't too windy.